 Danielle Green earned a Bachelor of Arts Degree from the University of British Columbia in 2001.
 She received her Bachelor of Laws from the University of Alberta in 2005.
 Danielle is originally from British Columbia and returned there for her Articles between 2005 and 2006 at a civil litigation firm.
-In September, 2006, she returned to Edmonton and began working with Edmonton Prosecutions.
+Danielle was called to the Bar in BC in May 2006.
+In September, 2006, she returned to Edmonton where she was called to the Alberta Bar, and began working with Edmonton Prosecutions.

 Since becoming a Crown Prosecutor, Danielle’s main areas of practice have been in the area of intimate partner violence, sexual assaults, and child abuse, and she has prosecuted extensively in these areas over the past 13 years.
 Over the last few years, Danielle has also had the opportunity to provide training and instruction to her fellow Crown Prosecutors, volunteers with Victim Services and Child Advocacy Centres, and members of various police agencies.
 In doing so, she has had the privilege to work closely together with various stakeholders in the Criminal Justice System, including the Zebra Child Protection Centre.

 In December, 2015, Danielle became an Assistant Chief Crown Prosecutor.
-While continuing to prosecute a volume of serious files, including homicides, child abuse, and intimate partner violence, Danielle is also responsible for directly supervising a number of prosecutors and overseeing several portfolios within Edmonton Prosecutions, including Child Protection, High Risk Offenders, and Education.
+While continuing to prosecute a volume of serious files, including homicides, child abuse, and intimate partner violence, Danielle is also responsible for directly supervising a number of prosecutors and overseeing several portfolios within Edmonton Prosecutions, including the Screening, Resolution and Docket Unit and Child Protection.